-Refer to the Structured Housing section 2.B beginning on page 7.
-C. Work-Related Criteria Refer to the Structured Housing section 2.C beginning on page 8.
-D. Conflicts of Interest Refer to the Structured Housing section 2.D beginning on page 9.
-E. Ownership/Lease Verification Refer to the Structured Housing section 2.E beginning on page 10.
-F. Background Checks Refer to the Structured Housing section 2.F beginning on page 10.
-G. Suspension and Removal from the THOR Directory Refer to the Structured Housing section 2.G beginning on page 11. Н. I. Personnel and Records 1.
+- E. Conflicts of Interest: Refer to the Structured Housing section 2.D beginning on page 10.
+F. Ownership/Lease Verification: Refer to the Structured Housing section 2.E beginning on page 11.
+G. Background Checks: Refer to the Structured Housing section 2.F beginning on page 11.
+H. Suspension and Removal from the THOR Directory: Refer to the Structured Housing section 2.G beginning on page 11.
+I. Personnel and Records 1.
 Resident files, personnel policies and personnel files must be available for review during site visits.
 Personnel and resident records must be maintained in strict confidentiality in accordance with federal, state and local regulations.
-Residents wh work as staff must not have access to personnel records or resident files. o 2.
+Residents who work as staff must not have access to personnel records or resident files \square 2.
 It is recommended but not required that Standard Recovery Residence staff who deliver programming be certified substance abuse counselors and/or licensed professionals with a minimum of 2 years of clinically supervised experience.
 However, certified or licensed service providers are required for Intensive Recovery Residences.
-In addition, anyone using the title "Pastoral Counselor" must be credentialed by a nationally recognized organization such as the American Association of Pastoral Counselors.
-Facilities must maintain documentation of staff certifications and licenses.
-3. Arrests of a staff member must be reported to a local supervising officer or chief within 24 hours or the next business day.
-Any arrested staff who has contact with residents or resident records must be removed from those responsibilities until the circumstances are reviewed by the State Board of Pardons and Paroles' staff.
+In addition, anyone using the title "Pastoral Counselor" must be credentialed by a nationally recognized organization such as the American Association of Pastoral Counselors, Facilities must maintain documentation of staff certifications and licenses. - 3.
+Arrests of a staff member must be reported to a local supervising officer or chief within 24 hours or the next business day.
+Any arrested staff who has contact with residents or resident records must be removed from those responsibilities until the circumstances are reviewed by the State Board of Pardons and Paroles' staff....... □ - 4.
+Residents who earn the responsibility of a paid or unpaid senior resident, intern, house manager, or other facility position must not: a) have access to other resident's files including personnel, financial or program records including application and intake documents; b) conduct financial transactions, c) conduct drug tests or d) otherwise have authority over another resident.
+The facility's policy on who is eligible for these positions must include a minimum length of stay at the facility and a minimum length of documented abstinence, i.e., negative drug tests.
+A job description that includes eligibility criteria is recommended for each resident position.